mokarimi19/Telegram-StockMarket-TopicModeling/README.md

 # Topic Modeling for Iran Stock Market data of Telegram Posts
-Topic modeling of datasets of telegram posts about Tehran Stock Market' symbols and industries using LDA and lda2vec.
+Topic modeling of datasets of telegram posts about Tehran Stock Market's symbols and industries using LDA and lda2vec.

 Link of Codes on [google colab](https://drive.google.com/file/d/17aCmKkY147Bdn01_KBJ8XlrS0KOULAFC/view?usp=sharing).

 ----

-There are 4 moure popular methods for topic modeling:
+There are 4 more popular methods for topic modeling:
-  - **LSA** : Latent Semantic Analysis
+  - **LSA**: Latent Semantic Analysis
   -- Building Document-Term Matrix
--- Convert to tf-idf scores
+-- Convert to TF-IDF scores
--- Decomposing Documnet-Term Matrix to Documnet-Topic and Term-Topic Matrices Using Truncated SVD
+-- Decomposing Document-Term Matrix to Document-Topic and Term-Topic Matrices Using Truncated SVD
-  - **pLSA** : Probablistic Latent Semantic Analysis -- Like LSA otherwise, Probablistic Technique to Matrix Decomposion Instead of SVD
+  - **pLSA** : Probabilistic Latent Semantic Analysis -- Like LSA otherwise, Probabilistic Technique to Matrix Decomposition Instead of SVD
   - **LDA** :
   -- Bayesian Version of pLSA
   - ****LDA2VEC****